ibm-cloud-docs/assistant/dialog-actions.md

       ```
       {: codeblock}

-      While testing the dialog, you can temporarily set the `$private.my_credentials` context variable with your real {{site.data.keyword.openwhisk_short}} username and password values by clicking **Manage context** from the "Try it out" pane in the tooling.
+      While testing the dialog, you can temporarily set the `$private.my_credentials` context variable with your real {{site.data.keyword.openwhisk_short}} username and password values by clicking **Manage context** from the "Try it out" pane in the tool.

       ![Shows how the $private.my_credentials context variable is defined in the Try it out context management interface](images/testing-creds.png)